jpmit/qanda/README.md

 Copyright (c) James Mithen 2014.

-This is a Python webapp for running 'live Q&A sessions'.
+This is a simple Python webapp for running 'live Q&A sessions'.
 On the server side, it requires Tornado (web framework) and psycopg2 (database adaptor for PostgreSQL).
 The browser on the client side must support the Websockets protocol; in practice this is the case for nearly all modern browsers at the time of writing.
 The app is